jhumelsine/jhumelsine.github.io/_posts/2024-07-02-test-doubles.md

 <img src="/assets/HexArchHexagons.png" alt="Hexagons" width = "100%" align="center" style="padding-right: 35px;">
 * [Dependency and Knowledge Management](https://jhumelsine.github.io/2023/11/03/hexagonal-architecture-dependencies-knowledge.html), which was presented in the context of Hexagonal Architecture, which also applies beyond the Hexagonal Architecture design, to allow SUTs to be unaware of their execution environments.

 Future blogs will introduce additional concepts that will coalesce as well.
-I feel there may be a grand unified theory of software engineering that’s a bit beyond my grasp.
+I feel there may be a grand unified theory of software engineering that’s still just a bit beyond my grasp.
 If there is such a grand unified theory, I’d be willing to bet that Dependency and Knowledge Management is part of it.

 # References
 * Previous [blog references](https://jhumelsine.github.io/2024/06/07/unit-test-convert.html#references)